 The class burst into peals of laughter.
 “Do it.
 Do it.
 Do it.
 Do it…”

-I avoided eye contact with Alka and told Miss Marissa I was running a high temperature and that I dint want to pass that off to others.
+I avoided looking at Alka and told Miss Marissa I was running a high temperature and that I dint want to pass that off to others.
 She was disappointed.

 The school bell rang.
 As we walked out of the class, carrying our heavy school bags and hearts, Alka lounged forward with teary eyes and gave me a hug.
 “I’m so sorry.”